 Once you’ve initiated a claim, there’s a general process that most claims follow:

-Throughout the process, having a knowledgeable legal representative can guide you, ensuring they uphold your rights and you receive the compensation you’re entitled to.
+Throughout the process, a knowledgeable Fort Lauderdale motorcycle accident attorney from Schilling & Silvers Personal Injury & Car Accident Lawyers can guide you, ensuring they uphold your rights and you receive the compensation you’re entitled to.

 When a motorcycle accident results in a fatality, the legal process shifts to addressing the wrongful death of the victim.
 In Florida, surviving family members may file a wrongful death claim under the Florida Wrongful Death Act.